NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Models and Entity Relationship Diagrams (ERD's)

-The project is broken down into four django models:
+The project is broken down into four models:

 1. WelcomePromotion - for the promotions on the home page.
 2. MenuItem - for the menu items.